X-Sharp/VSCodeIntegration/README.md

 You must have the latest XSharp Language version installed.
 You can get it here : http://www.xsharp.eu

+**.NET 10** must be installed on the machine — the LSP server (`XSharpLanguageServer.exe`) is no longer a self-contained executable and depends on the .NET 10 runtime.

 It is good also to install the [X# Lang extension](https://marketplace.visualstudio.com/items?itemName=InfomindsAG.xsharp-lang) in order to have Syntax Highlighting, if you want more options.